 The city offers some beautiful architecture and Spanish styled streets with many colonial houses.
 The streets look as they were hundreds of years ago and it’s easy to imagine the time of the conquistadors.

-The city has an interesting history and was founded after Francisco Pizarro visited Chan Chan on his second visit to Peru.
-Chan chan was an important Chimu city, which was later conquered by the Inca and Trujillo was founded in the same valley in 1534 as a Spanish colony before the foundation of Lima.
+The city of Trujillo has an interesting history and was founded after Francisco Pizarro visited nearby Chan Chan on his second visit to Peru.
+Chan chan was an important Chimu city, which was later conquered by the Inca.
+Trujillo was founded in the same valley in 1534 as a Spanish colony before the foundation of Lima.
 The city was later attacked by the Inca but survived and grew and became a major Spanish port.

 As mentioned, Trujillo offers a number of excursions close to the city.
 You can visit Chan Chan, which is the largest adobe city on Earth and the largest pre-Columbian city in South America.
 This is one of Peru’s top tourist attractions and contains many different large adobe buildings.
 At its height, Chan Chan housed around 50, 000 people of the Chimú culture and the gold of the Chimú was famous, which was looted by the Spanish when discovered.
 You can visit the site from Trujillo and walk the streets to explore the largest remnant of the Chimú culture imagining its fascinating history.